Managing Office 365 endpoints

 If you're trying to use Office 365 and are finding third party services aren't accessible you'll want to ensure all FQDNs marked required or optional in this article are allowed through the proxy and firewall.

 How do I block access to Microsoft's consumer services?

 Restricting access to our consumer services should be done at your own risk, the only reliable way to block consumer services is to restrict access to the login.live.com FQDN.
 This FQDN is used by a broad set of services including non-consumer services such as MSDN, TechNet, and others.
+This FQDN is also used by Microsoft Support's Secure File Exchange program and is necessary to transfer files to facilitate troubleshooting for Microsoft products.
 Restricting access to this FQDN may result in the need to also include exceptions to the rule for network requests associated with these services.